 - 12+: Hampton Court House

-- 13+: Bedales School, Charterhouse, Duff Miller, Eaton Square School, Eton College, Hampton School, The Harrodian School, Harrow School, King’s College School Wimbledon, Oundle School, Shrewsbury School, St Edward’s School, St George’s Weybridge, St John’s School Leatherhead, St Paul’s School, Westminster School
+- 13+: Bedales School, Charterhouse, Duff Miller, Dulwich College, Eaton Square School, Eton College, Hampton School, The Harrodian School, Harrow School, Ibstock Place School, King’s College School Wimbledon, Oundle School, Shrewsbury School, St Edward’s School, St George’s Weybridge, St John’s School Leatherhead, St Paul’s School, Westminster School, Winchester College

 - Scholarships from Alleyn’s School, Bancroft’s School, Bedales School, Colfe’s School, Dulwich College, Hampton School, Latymer Upper School, Radnor House, Streatham & Clapham High School, Trinity School, Whitgift School

-Each of the 56 trainee teachers I’ve taught has passed the QTS Skills Test, whether in Literacy or Numeracy.
+Each of the 56 trainee teachers I’ve taught has passed the QTS Skills Test, either in Literacy, Numeracy or both.